Becoming a Master Gardener

 Is a fee charged for the training classes?

-A fee of $180.00 (2017 fee is subject to change) to cover training and resource materials is charged for the training.
-(2017 class registration fee.
-Fees are subject to change.)
+A fee of $200.00 to cover training and resource materials is charged for the training.
+Partial scholarships are available.